Haydn-Martin/Haydn-Martin.github.io/_posts/2024-05-04-ML-in-the-Middle.md

 There are all types of factors at play which complicate the situation.

 Both small and large companies have an advantage here.
 The big boys have a theoretically infinite time horizon to play with.
-They can afford to do an R&D project for a couple of years with no pay off.
-They can also afford to invest in something now that will have benefits in the long term.
-Short-term thinking is unfortunately incentivised, but at least they can theoretically justify long-term investment.
+They can afford to invest in something now that will have benefits in the long term.
+Short-term thinking is incentivised, sure, but at least they can theoretically justify long-term investment.

 Start-ups have a definitively long-term view.
-It takes 10 years to build a successful company, so although they are strapped for cash, they sort of have to make long-term investments.
+It takes 10 years to build a really successful company, so although they are strapped for cash, they sort of have to make long-term investments.

 ### Data

 Again, MSCs are cursed.
-They have _some_ data, but it's unclear if they have enough for the investment required to properly utilise this data to be worth it.
+They have _some_ data, but it's unclear if they have enough for the investment required to properly utilise this data to be justified.

-Large companies obviously have reams and reams of data coming out their ears' so this isn't a problem.
+Large companies obviously have reams and reams of data so this isn't a problem.
 And small companies have a plan to leverage the small amount of data they have, use publicly-available data, or not use ML at all.